 The sweet looks of this breed come with a price.
 They are prone to various health problems that are related to their facial structure.

-This doesn’t mean that every Exotic Shorthair will develop all of these problems.
-However, it is wise to learn about potential issues before you actually bring a new cat home.
+This doesn’t mean that every Exotic Shorthair will develop all these problems.
+However, it is wise to learn about potential issues before you bring a new cat home.

 - Brachycephalic Airway Syndrome: This is a term that describes various breathing problems found in short-nosed, flat-faced cat breeds.
 Symptoms include snoring, noisy breathing when inhaling, frequent panting and difficulty eating and swallowing.
 The treatment varies and depends on the seriousness of the symptoms.